 The College offers online registration.
-Students are notified via email when registration is open and important deadlines.
+Students are notified via email when registration is open and made aware of important deadlines.
 Students are responsible to review the Academic Calendar for specific dates and deadlines.
 Open Registration extends up to the week prior to the start of a semester.
 Once open registration closes, students are no longer able to use the student portal to add/drop classes (see add/drop period).

 All active students have access to the Online Student Portal where they can find academic, financial and curricular information, along with a degree audit and course schedules.
 For further registration assistance a guide is available in the Student Portal.
+Students may consult with their designated Academic Advisor.